CtrlK

 Specificity

-Lists multiple specific concrete actions: 'architecture diagrams, data models, API interface definitions, implementation plans, and multi-option trade-off analyses' - these are all distinct, actionable outputs.
+Lists multiple specific concrete actions: 'architecture diagrams, data models, API interface definitions, implementation plans, and multi-option trade-off analyses.'
+These are clearly defined deliverables, not vague language.

 3 / 3